Overview

 Implementing Partners can provide two types of leadership: Ambassadors & Regional Managers, outlined below.

-Who is an Ambassador and what can they do?
+Who is a Church Ambassador and what can they do?

-Ambassadors are coach/trainer/mentor-type leaders who seek to help churches use the CarePortal platform effectively.
-These leaders are assigned to churches based on relationship rather than geography, meaning one ambassador could be assigned to churches from anywhere, so long as the church is enrolled with their organization, and multiple ambassadors could have churches from the same county or zip code in their network.
-Churches, however, can only be assigned to one ambassador at a time.
+Church Ambassadors are coach/trainer/mentor-type leaders who seek to help churches use the CarePortal platform effectively.
+These leaders are assigned to churches based on relationship rather than geography, meaning one Church Ambassador could be assigned to churches from anywhere, so long as the church is enrolled with their organization, and multiple Church Ambassadors could have churches from the same county or zip code in their network.
+Churches, however, can only be assigned to one church ambassador at a time.

-Each ambassador is given dashboard access to the CarePortal network where they can support the churches that have been assigned to their care and guidance.
+Each Church Ambassador is given dashboard access to the CarePortal network where they can support the churches that have been assigned to their care and guidance.
 This can include church orientations for newly enrolled churches and teams, coordinating local gatherings for collaboration, and other tasks that benefit the ministry and churches they serve.
-Each of these tasks can be done in partnership with the local regional manager and other ambassadors as needed.
+Each of these tasks can be done in partnership with the local regional manager and other Church Ambassadors as needed.

 Who is a Regional Manager and what can they do?

 Each Regional Manager is equipped with system emails alerting them to each newly enrolled church, each new request, church response, and community partnership inquiries as well.
-These emails are able to be easily filtered and sorted into different email folders.
+These emails are able to be easily filtered and sorted into different email folders based on unique codes built into each email (coaching is provided for this upon activation).

-In the CarePortal dashboard, Regional Managers are given admin-level authority to manage their area and partnering churches, including the ability to support each Agency and Network IP (with their Ambassadors) that is active in their area.
-In some areas, Regional Managers choose to take on the additional role of Ambassador for some or all of the churches in their assigned area.
+In the CarePortal dashboard, Regional Managers are given admin-level authority to manage their region and partnering churches, including the ability to support each Agency and Network IP (with their Church Ambassadors) that is active in their region.

 Who is an IP Admin and what can they do?